FairwindsOps/gemini/README.md

 ```

 ## End-to-End Example
-To see gemini working end-to-end, check out [the HackMD example](examples/hackmd)
+To see gemini working end-to-end, check out [the CodiMD example](examples/codimd)

 ## Caveats
 * Like the VolumeSnapshot API it builds on, Gemini is **currently in beta**